-Infants with prenatal substance exposure, including opioid exposure, may experience Neonatal Abstinence Syndrome (NAS).
-NAS is the effects of discontinuing prenatal substance exposure (Kocherlakota, 2014).
+Infants with prenatal substance exposure, including opioid exposure, may experience effects upon its discontinuation, also known as Neonatal Abstinence Syndrome (NAS) (Kocherlakota, 2014).
 Many over the counter or prescription medications can cause NAS (Hudak & Tan, 2012), so the diagnosis does not inherently indicate illicit activity by the mother.
-NAS presents similarly to withdrawal in adults, including restlessness, tremors, seizure, vomiting, fever, sweating, and apnea (Hudak & Tan, 2012).
-Symptoms may vary in presentation, duration, and severity and some babies with prenatal substance exposure may not experience NAS at all.
+NAS presents similarly to withdrawal in adults, including restlessness, tremors, seizure, vomiting, fever, sweating, and apnea (Hudak & Tan, 2012), although symptoms may vary in presentation, duration, and severity.
 Because symptoms are non-specific, toxicology screenings and maternal history are important in establishing in utero exposure.
-NAS can be treated by comfort care such as swaddling, rocking, and reducing environmental stimuli (Kocherlakota, 2014), but pharmacological intervention is sometimes used in severe cases.
-Treatment for NAS may take place in a Neonatal Intensive Care Unit (NICU) or other special care units.
+NAS can be treated by comfort care such as swaddling, rocking, and reducing environmental stimuli (Kocherlakota, 2014), but pharmacological intervention is sometimes used in severe cases (MacMillan, 2019).
+Treatment may take place in a Neonatal Intensive Care Unit (NICU) or other special care unit (MacMillan, 2019).

 Between 1999 and 2014 in Kentucky, the rate of opioid use disorder (OUD) increased 48-fold to 19 cases per every 1,000 deliveries (Haight, Ko, Tong, Bohm, & Callaghan, 2018).
-However, women with OUD make up only a fraction of the estimated one in fifteen who took opioids during pregnancy (Ko et al., 2020).
+However, women with OUD make up only a fraction of the estimated one in fifteen who take opioids during pregnancy (Ko et al., 2020).